By Tonya Munn

-Fast forward to now, the firm has an architectural staff of five on-site at its base Granby location— at 8,000 feet in elevation — and three more “downslope” in Englewood — at 5,280 feet elevation.
+Fast forward to now, the firm has an architectural staff of five on-site at its base Granby location— at 8,000 feet in elevation — and three more “downslope” in Denver — at 5,280 feet elevation.

 We’ve added interior design to our services, and we are investing constantly in the community we love; we even bought the building we were renting in downtown Granby in 2019.

 We decided we are no longer one or two, but many.
 For Scott, it’s never been about his name in the business, it’s about the clients, employees, industry partners that have helped build the business.
 His approach to “Team” stems from Scott’s past as a World Champion and Olympic rower in the eights.
 It took great coordination to make the vessel go, not by one, but by all.